KINFOO/kde-booklet/kde.md

 ## KDE Edu

 The goal of _KDE Edu_ is simple but great: `Free Educational Software based on the KDE technologies`.
-It is dedicated to all aspects of eductation from kindergarten to college, to children to teachers including parents.
-There is a wide range of applications which can help a child to discover the alphabet, a college student to simulate physics.
+It is dedicated to all aspects of education from kindergarten to college, from children to teachers and parents.
+There is a wide range of applications which can help a child to discover the alphabet, a college student to simulate physics, etc. Thanks to KDE Edu everyone can learn in a playful way.

 ![KGeography](https://raw.github.com/KINFOO/kde-booklet/master/images/kdeedu/kgeography.png "Learn geography")